Sntai20/EvilNetConnectionWMIProvider/README.md

-Forked this program developed by Jared Atkinson to include in final project portfolio of at least 50 sample c# programs that demonstrate topics discussed in the class.
+Forked this program, developed by Jared Atkinson, to include in final project portfolio of at least 50 sample c# programs that demonstrate topics discussed in the class.

 ## Project components (tasks) for each sample program: